Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Simulation Studies

 Figure \ref{impinferencesim} summarizes the multiple imputation inferences over the 500 runs.
 The inferences for the coefficients subject to MCAR missingness are reasonably similar for EHQL and MICE, and generally of high quality.
 However, we see substantial differences among EHQL and MICE coefficient estimates for \vtt{NDI}.
 These coefficients are accurately estimated with close to nominal coverage rates under EHQL, but not MICE.
 Evidently, the incorporation of $\mathcal{A}$ and the flexible dependence structure under the copula model allow the imputations to reflect the multivariate relationships more accurately than MICE does.
-The advantage of EHQL relative to MICE is also evident in the imputations of \vtt{NDI}, which match the population marginal for EHQL but do not for MICE.
-This is visualized in Figure \ref{NDImarg}.
+The advantage of EHQL relative to MICE is also evident in the imputations of \vtt{NDI} displayed in Figure \ref{NDImarg}, which match the population marginal for EHQL but do not for MICE.